fde-capu/miniRT/README.md

 For screen rendering, it is based on *MinilibX*, a simple X-Window (X11R6) programming API in C written by Olivier Crouzet. *MinilibX* give us the possibility of opening windows, capturing keyboard events and drawing... pixels.
 (More: https://github.com/42Paris/minilibx-linux).

 #### Summary of specifications:
 Cylinders (outside and inside), spheres (outside and inside), triangles, squares, infinite planes, lights, multicamera, camera movement and rotation and objects scaling, movement and rotation.
-Must deal with screen size agains resolution.
+Must deal with screen size against resolution.
 Must be able to save a valid `.bmp` format.

 ##### Sample of file `.rt`:
     R 1920 1080	# Resolution Width Height.